 On the supply chain side, I just throw in what we placed at the factory into a WRO in the ShipBob dashboard, and I can see how many units we have on-hand, what’s incoming, what’s at docks, and so on.
 I can see all of those numbers in a few seconds, and it makes life so much easier.”

 Harley Abrams, Operations Manager of SuperSpeed Golf, LLC

 Discover inventory management trends to drive growth

 ShipBob’s data and analytics reporting tool provides real-time inventory metrics by tracking activity and trends over time.

-Without the need to rely on multiple spreadsheets, ShipBob makes it easier to forecast demand, optimize inventory levels, avoid stockouts, and reduce deadstock, so you can improve profit margins and increase customer satisfaction.
+Without the need to rely on multiple spreadsheets, ShipBob makes it easier to forecast demand, optimise inventory levels, avoid stockouts, and reduce deadstock, so you can improve profit margins and increase customer satisfaction.

-This level of inventory visibility also helps keep inventory records up-to-date, so you have more visibility over your ecommerce inventory at all time as you expand your logistics operations to include multiple sales channels and fulfillment centers.
+This level of inventory visibility also helps keep inventory records up-to-date, so you have more visibility over your ecommerce inventory at all time as you expand your logistics operations to include multiple sales channels and fulfilment centres.

 “Another ShipBob integration I love is Inventory Planner.
 It saves me hours every week in Excel spreadsheets, and I can raise a PO in minutes when it used to take me hours.